Skip to Content

 • Additional Settings

-• Make New Users Inactive by Default : Add newly synchronized users as inactive by default.
+• Make New Users Inactive by Default : Select whether to add new users as inactive when synchronizing.

-Enable this when you have many users or want to manage QueryPie access individually via authentication.
+We recommend enabling this option when there are many users to synchronize or when you want to manage individual QueryPie access via authentication.

-• Use an Attribute for Privilege Revoke : Revoke privileges based on a specific attribute during synchronization.
+• Use an Attribute for Privilege Revoke : Select whether to revoke Privileges based on a specific Attribute during synchronization.

-Enable this if you want to automatically revoke DAC privileges based on changes to a specific attribute.
+Enable this option if you want to automatically revoke DAC Privileges based on changes to a specific Attribute.

-• Enable Attribute Synchronization : Map and synchronize IdP user attributes with QueryPie user attributes.
+• Enable Attribute Synchronization : Select whether to map and synchronize IdP user attributes with QueryPie user attributes.

 • Allowed User Deletion Rate Threshold :

-• If the percentage of deleted existing users during synchronization is greater than or equal to this value, the synchronization fails.
+• This feature causes synchronization to fail when the percentage of existing users deleted during synchronization is greater than or equal to this value.

-Example: If there are 100 existing users and the threshold is 0.1, synchronization fails when 10 or more users would be deleted.
+• Example: If there are 100 existing users and the Allowed User Deletion Rate Threshold is 0.1, synchronization fails when 10 or more users are deleted after re-synchronization.

 Last updated on